PyLlama: a stable and versatile Python toolkit for the electromagnetic modeling of multilayered anisotropic media: Introduction

 Analytical solutions for the optical properties of anisotropic multilayers are only available in specific situations (e.g., for periodic cholesterics, at normal incidence~\cite{DeVries1951, Chandrasekhar1968} or at oblique incidence with certain restrictions~\cite{Belyakov1979, Fergason1966}).
-A rigorous and general theoretical framework was established with the seminal contributions of Billard~\cite{Billard1966}, Teitler and Henvis~\cite{Teitler1970}, and Berreman~\cite{Berreman1972}, who expressed the electromagnetic problem as a $4 \times 4$ matrix ordinary differential equation. $4 \times 4$ matrix formalisms experienced many developments over the years~\cite{Yeh1979, LinChung1984, Ko1988, Eidner1989, Oldano1989, Schubert1996, Stallinga1999}, including faster algorithms~\cite{Palto2001} and a correct treatment of degeneracies causing singularities~\cite{Xu2000, Passler2017}.
-Most modern codes~\cite{Castany2016, Passler2017code} exploit the elegant transfer matrix method~\cite{Mackay2020} to propagate the solution from layer to layer, as originally proposed by Berreman~\cite{Berreman1972}.
+A rigorous and general theoretical framework was established with the seminal contributions of Billard~\cite{Billard1966}, Teitler and Henvis~\cite{Teitler1970}, and Berreman~\cite{Berreman1972}, who expressed the electromagnetic problem as a $4 \times 4$ matrix ordinary differential equation. $4 \times 4$ matrix formalisms experienced many developments over the years~\cite{Yeh1979, LinChung1984, Ko1988, Eidner1989, Oldano1989, Schubert1996, schubert1999explicit, Stallinga1999}, including faster algorithms~\cite{Palto2001} and a correct treatment of degeneracies causing singularities~\cite{Xu2000, Passler2017}.
+Besides commercial solutions, such as the powerful program WVASE~\cite{WVASE} dedicated to ellipsometry analysis~\cite{schubert2004infrared}, freely-available and open-access codes~\cite{Castany2016, Passler2017code} generally exploit the elegant transfer matrix method~\cite{Mackay2020} to propagate the solution from layer to layer, as originally proposed by Berreman~\cite{Berreman1972}.
 Unfortunately, such an approach can become numerically unstable for large systems in presence of evanescent modes due to the coexistence of exponentially decaying and growing waves (in the forward propagating direction) in the multilayer.
 This shortcoming was addressed by Ko and Sambles~\cite{Ko1988}, who suggested to use a scattering matrix to treat all evanescent modes as forward or backward decaying waves.
 Scattering matrix formalisms have gained popularity in the framework of the rigorous coupled wave analysis (RCWA) for periodically-corrugated multilayered media~\cite{cotter1995scattering, li1996formulation, whittaker1999scattering, tikhodeev2002quasiguided, liscidini2008scattering} to avoid numerical instabilities.
-Some freely-available RCWA codes~\cite{hugonin2005reticolo, liu2012s4} can be used for uncorrugated multilayered anisotropic media, yet with an unnecessary complexity.
+Some freely-available RCWA codes~\cite{hugonin2021reticolo, liu2012s4, germer2021pyscatmesh} can be used for uncorrugated multilayered anisotropic media, yet with an unnecessary complexity.
 The scattering matrix method has been implemented recently for the study of cholesterics but at normal incidence only~\cite{Kragt2019}.